As an Amazon Associate, we may earn commissions from qualifying purchases.

 Foot pain and swelling in the morning can be attributed to a condition known as plantar fasciitis.
-It is characterized by a shooting pain in the heel that occurs when you get out of bed in the morning or after long periods of rest.
+It is characterized by a shooting pain in the heel that occurs when you get out of bed in the morning or after long rest periods.

 Mild swelling might indicate poor blood circulation in the feet due to overly stretched-out veins.
 This leads to fluid retention in the ankles and feet.

-Swelling could also be a sign of an underlying problem like heart, liver, or kidney disease.
+Swelling could also indicate an underlying problem like heart, liver, or kidney disease.
 It could also be a side effect of medications like calcium channel blockers, which are used to treat high blood pressure.